-Maria and I remember at the exact same time … our Subway sandwiches!
+She and I remember at the exact same time … our Subway sandwiches!
 Dear Lord.
 Yes, we have meat in our bags!
 We have food in our bags!!

 An immigrations officer then pulls out a scale, takes our subway sandwiches and weighs them.
 I am not kidding, he weighed our sandwiches on a little food scale, one that he pulled out from underneath his counter.
 He weighed them!
 You cannot make this stuff up, really.

 We each were subject to a fine of $66,000 and/or 10 years in prison!
 TEN YEARS IN PRISON!
 For a half-eaten day-old plain Subway sandwich!
-Maria would be 24 years old by time I would get out.
+My daughter would be 24 years old by time I would get out.
 My boys will be 23.
 Oh my word, I’ll be nearly 60 years old!
 Who would take care of the kids for the next ten years?
 What about our dream of holding a koala bear?
 Would the kids stay in Australia and wait for us?
 Go back to Singapore?
 To America?
 Hudson?
 Pittsburgh?
 To Zelienople to my aging parents?
 To Iowa to live out the next 10 years with my sister, her husband and their five boys?
 To my sister-in-law, who is now an empty nester and happily working on building up her business?
 Oh my gosh, I’m going to jail.
 So many thoughts going through my head at one time.
 Oh my gosh, I’m going to jail.
 I’m going to jail.
 Jail.
 Jail.

 He then very seriously tells us that we are lucky that the sandwiches are half eaten, because if they weighed much more, the penalty would be the highest possible for us.
 He then hands us a piece of paper, where he circles the penalty we are really facing, a $340.00 fine.
-Because Maria is a minor, Trent and I would be receiving her penalty as well.
+Because my daughter is a minor, hubby and I would be receiving her penalty as well.
 My thoughts were jumbled, hitting my brain at warp speed.
 I looked at my dear husband, who was trying to explain to the officer that we just forgot, we literally forgot we had those sandwiches.
 He was taking the blame for filling out the forms wrong, saying that the rest of us were sleeping when he did so.
 But we each had signed off on our immigration cards, and yes, we had technically lied.
 We lied three times about not having food with us, when in fact we did.
 I looked at my sweet boys, who were clearly confused at the situation, not understanding the seriousness of our predicament.
 I looked at my beautiful daughter, hair still messed up from sleeping on the plane, arms crossed and looking pretty mad at this delay.
 In what seemed like slow motion, I took in the faces of my sweet sweet family, and did what I had to do: I cried.